chriskolb/SDDR-Species/README.md

 # Deep Semi-Structured Species Distribution Modeling

-## Description of Repository - Species Distribution Modeling of vector species for <em>American Trypanosomiasis</em> using SDDR
+## Description of Repository - Species Distribution Modeling of Vector Species for <em>American Trypanosomiasis</em> using Semi-Structured Deep Distributional Regression

 This repository contains code and data for the analysis of multiple triatomine (e.g., kissing bugs) species in South and Middle America that act as vector species for <em>Trypanosoma cruzi</em>, a pathogen responsible for one of the most burdensome neglected tropical diseases, <em>American Trypanosomiasis</em> or Chagas disease.
 The diagram below shows the coarse structure of this repository (a more detailed structure is included further down).
 The three main folders for the general SDDR (single-species, pooled, multi-species) variants are self-contained and function independently, each endowed with their own **`deepregression`** repo folder and the variant-specific data set(s).
 The scripts themselves call further auxiliary scripts for data pre-processing and the compiling the model formulas.
-Making use of the packages **`deepregression`** and **`mastergrids`** contained in the repo folders, the scripts take the data sets in the data folder as input and save output to an empty "temp" folder.
-Pre-computed results are already included in the locations indicated by the diagram below.
+Making use of the packages **`deepregression`** and **`mastergrids`** contained in the repo folders, the scripts take the data sets in the respective data folder as input, and after ending save their output to an empty "temp" folder.
+Pre-computed results are already included in the folders indicated by the diagram below.

 <p align="center">
 <img align="center" src="readme-files/sddr-species-structure.png" alt="drawing" width="1300"/>
 </p>

+\
+**Disclaimer 1**: The analysis requires deprecated versions of the **`R`** package **`deepregression`**, which are supplied in the folders named `repo`.
+Note that the code requires **`python`** (3.7.10), **`tensorflow`** (2.0.0) and **`tensorflow_probability`** (0.8.0) installed in a conda environment named **`r-reticulate`**, as well as various **`R`** dependencies for **`deepregression`**.
+Figuring out the right set-up and dependencies to run the code might be tedious.
+See the README files in the `deepregression-master` folder within `repo` for details on the **`R`** dependencies.
+Those will be loaded automatically using the `pacman` package at the beginning of each script.
+Further note that the single-species models use a different version/iteration of **`deepregression`** than the pooled and multi-species models, meaning that **`deepregression`** syntax is not consistent throughout all code in this repository.

+**Disclaimer 2**: The analysis is not entirely reproducible using only the data contained in this repository.
+Scripts that cannot be run without the data missing in `data/raw-data` are **`plots-single-species.R`** for the single-species predictive distribution maps (pre-computed plots are included in `single-species-models/plot-results/sdm-plots`) and **`full-model-datagen.R`** (pre-processes data set `full-model-list.Rds` is contained in `pooled-models/data` and `multi-species-models/data`).
+Both scripts require the raw environmental grid data (too big) and will thus not be partly computable.

 ## This is the Data